LeeCampbell/IntroToRx/content/07_Aggregation.md

 ### IsEmpty

 The LINQ `IsEmpty` operator is logically the opposite of the no-arguments `Any` method.
-It returns `true` if and only if the source completes without producing any elements, and if the source produces an item, `IsEmpty` produces `false` and immediately unsubscribes.
+It returns `true` if and only if the source completes without producing any elements.
+If the source produces an item, `IsEmpty` produces `false` and immediately unsubscribes.
+If the source produces an error, this forwards that error.

 ### Contains